rahulkhatri137/mirrorbot137/README.md

 ```

 ## Deploying on Heroku
+## Heroku might suspend the bot so use [workflow](https://github.com/rahulkhatri137/mirrorbot-workflow) deploy.
 Fork this repo then upload **token.pickle** to your forks

 **NOTE**: If you didn't upload **token.pickle**, uploading will not work.